-Not too long ago, Natalia saw something that made an impression on her.
+ot too long ago, Natalia saw something that made an impression on her.
 She saw two pictures of a circus elephant tied to a pole.
 In the first picture, the elephant is a baby, just starting to be trained to stay at the pole it’s tied to.
 The second picture, the elephant is full grown, and the pole is the same flimsy metal that it was in the first photo.
 But, because of its training, the elephant will never feel that it is empowered to break away from its restraint. - click here to see the article.

 Natalia was born and raised in Colombia, and she came to the United States around seven years old.
 She had only one close friend, Maria, who she sees as a sister today.
 Throughout middle school to high school, Natalia’s insecurity and small self-confidence made her an easy target for bullies.
 She had started puberty very early, so her body was constantly changing at a rate that set her apart from others, and she had gained a lot of weight.
 Natalia felt a constant pull to be part of society, but she stood out completely.